tebri11/en-for-designers/storytelling/index.md

 ![image](dance.jpg)

 - Now.
 I'm here.
 I study at university and work with 3 companies.
-I like to go out where I gather inspiration and draw strength.
+I'm a girl, a cat lover.
+I like to go out where I gather inspiration and look for strength.
 Thank you for your attention!